Vehicle-to-Grid,

 Charging infrastructure

-The charging infrastructure is experiencing dynamic and rapid development cycles, and for a long time now a modern charging point has been able to do much more than just supply electricity.
+The charging infrastructure is experiencing dynamic and rapid development cycles, and a modern charging point has long been capable of much more than just supplying electricity.
 Charging infrastructure provides the central communication interface between vehicles on the one hand and home energy management systems, grid operators, aggregators, etc. on the other.
-Especially in the bidirectional area, DC connections are often used, which is why the charging points have to provide alternating current rights approved for the grid.
-In this session, charging infrastructure manufacturers, operators and other protagonists in the charging infrastructure ecosystem will speak.
+Especially in the bidirectional area, direct current connections are often used, which is why the charging points must provide authorised alternating current for the grid.
+In this session, charging infrastructure manufacturers, operators and other players in the charging infrastructure ecosystem will speak.

 03